The Battle of China: Summary

 We in China want a better world not for ourselves alone ... but for all mankind.
 And we must have it.

 Congress responds with a standing ovation.
 The montage of the marching armies of China are shown while a Chinese chorus sings "The March of the Volunteers".
 Against the end of the anthem, the film ends, like the others in the series, with General George Marshall's admonition: "The victory of the democracies can only be complete with the utter defeat of the war machines of Germany and Japan."
 A large V is displayed over the ringing Liberty Bell.

+Inaccuracies

+The film contains various inaccuracies in regards to the war in China.
+Towards the beginning, the motives and militarization of Japan are described with the Tanaka Memorial as reference, an alleged Japanese strategic planning document that has been discredited by many historians.

+Contrary to many modern timelines of the war, the film downplays Chinese resistance in Manchuria and presents the Marco Polo Bridge Incident as largely peaceful and a foregone conclusion.
+Instead, the Battle of Shanghai is presented as the beginning of real hostilities.

+Additionally, the death toll of the Nanjing Massacre is presented as unprecedented, but the casualty count of 40,000 is far lower than most modern estimates.

+The Chinese communists are mentioned only obliquely by the film's repeated reference to China's division and factions.
+The Xi'an Incident is similarly omitted.
+When discussing the Indo-Chinese railway, the film omits France's role in the closing of the railway, and when discussing Japan's attack on Pearl Harbor, the necessity of controlling the oil fields of the Dutch East Indies as a reason is omitted.

 Maps

 The film's map of "China" divided into China Proper, Manchuria, Mongolia, Sinkiang (Xinjiang), and Tibet, all with borders according to Chinese claims except in the case of British India.

 The introductory maps shown in the film show "China" as divided into "China Proper" and four outer provinces, namely "Manchuria", "Mongolia", "Sinkiang" (Xinjiang), and "Tibet".
 The very concept of a "China Proper"—either presently or historically—remains highly debated.
 The Japanese puppet state in Manchuria is discussed but never treated as actually separate from China.

 The borders of the outer territories follow the claims of the Republic of China, which means "Manchuria" includes some territory now administered by Russia and the film's "Mongolia" is Greater Mongolia, including the Qing and Republican province of Outer Mongolia (now the independent state of Mongolia) and including Tannu Uriankhai, now administered by Russia.
 Minor borderlands of Afghanistan, Pakistan, and India are also claimed, as well as large areas of the Tajik province of Gorno-Badakhshan, the Indian state of Arunachal Pradesh, and the Burmese state of Kachin.

 Further, throughout the film, Taiwan itself is treated as accepted territory of the Empire of Japan and not an occupied area of Chinese territory.